 This project was a collaboration between Middlesex University and Eastside Community Heritage that emerged from a Heritage Lottery Fund project to train new researchers (undergraduates and volunteers) to work in public archives to build up the stories of up to 20 soldiers who came from outside these islands to fight.
 These new researchers undertook training and developed skills in archive research, oral history telling and working in museum spaces to curate an exhibition at Bruce Castle Museum in Tottenham, North London.

 The team created materials for a pop-up exhibition and pack so that schools with particularly diverse student populations can use the material as teaching aids.
 They established a network of schools to engage with and plan to use existing resources through the Widening Participation department at Middlesex and links with the Bruce Castle Museum schools programme.

 Original video interviews with descendants of WW1 soldiers have been been gathered for use in a short documentary that became part of the education package with the pop-up exhibition.
 A symposium took place in 2016 to use these materials to discuss building networks and sharing methodologies to build on public engagement and impact work.

 Lead Academic: Dr Robert Hearn (University of Nottingham)

 Community Partner: Honorary Consul of Italy in Nottingham

-This project explores the memories and commemoration of the conflict amongst Italians in the East Midlands by way of a large-scale oral history project co-conducted by researchers at the University of Nottingham and partners in the British Italian community.
-This unique research project aims to make a series of contributions to explorations into the ‘hidden histories’ of the experience and memory of World War One amongst migrant groups in the UK, seeking to challenge traditional narratives surrounding the conflict.
+This project explored the memories and commemoration of the conflict amongst Italians in the East Midlands by way of a large-scale oral history project co-conducted by researchers at the University of Nottingham and partners in the British Italian community.
+This unique research project aimed to make a series of contributions to explorations into the ‘hidden histories’ of the experience and memory of World War One amongst migrant groups in the UK, seeking to challenge traditional narratives surrounding the conflict.